IMMA: Immunizing text-to-image Models against Malicious Adaptation: Experiments

 \myparagraph{Evaluation metrics.} In this task, we report~\sgr in~\equref{eq:sgr} with CLIP and DINO following DreamBooth~\cite{ruiz2022dreambooth}.
 Next, to show that the model maintains its capability to be personalized for \textit{other concepts}, we propose \textit{Relative Similarity Gap Ratio} (\texttt{\rsgr}), which is given by \bea \texttt{RSGR}(\rvx_\gI, \rvx_\gA, \rvx_\gI^o, \rvx_\gA^o) = \frac{\gM(\rvx_\gA^o, \rvx_\gI^o) - \gM(\rvx_\gA, \rvx_\gI)}{\gM(\rvx_\gA^o, \rvx_\gI^o)}, \eea where $\rvx_\gA^o$ and $\rvx_\gI^o$ are generated images without and with IMMA on \textit{other unique concepts}.

 The term $\gM(\rvx_\gA^o, \rvx_\gI^o)$ captures image similarity for other concepts with and without IMMA.
 Ideally, this term should be high as IMMA should not affect other concepts.
 The term $\gM(\rvx_\gA, \rvx_\gI)$ captures the image similarity for target concepts with and without IMMA.
 In this case, the similarity should be low. \rsgr reports the difference between these two terms as a ratio.
 Intuitively, larger \rsgr indicates IMMA is better at preserving the other concepts while removing the target concept.

 We also conducted a user study for personalized adaptation using the setting as in~\secref{sec:erase}.

 {\bf Results on personalization.} In~\tabref{tab:personalization_sgr} we observe a positive ratio among most of the \texttt{SGR} metrics, except for ``furniture chair'' and ``lighthouse'' with Dreambooth highlighted in { red}.
-We show the generations with negative \sgr in appendix~\figref{fig:failure_case}.
+We show the generations with negative \sgr in the appendix.
 Overall, IMMA effectively prevents the pre-trained model from learning personalization concepts across the three adaptation methods.

 Next,~\tabref{tab:personalization_rsgr} reports \rsgr to evaluate how well IMMA preserves the ability to personalize other concepts.
 As we can see, the \rsgr values are consistently positive across all the datasets.
 This indicates IMMA immunizes against the target concept without hurting the adaptability for personalizing for other concepts.
 We directly visualize this relative gap in~\figref{fig:clip_lpips_others}.
 As shown, the lines of the nine concepts { ($\gM(\rvx_\gA^o, \rvx_\gI^o)$ $\uparrow$ in green) } and the adaptation of the target concept { ($\gM(\rvx_\gA, \rvx_\gI)$ $\downarrow$ in blue)} can be easily distinguished; consistent with results in~\tabref{tab:personalization_rsgr}.